Last week I was diagnosed with hypothyroidism.

 - Change in appetite or body weight with depression.
 Some may lose their appetite.
 With ADHD, loss of appetite is caused by hyper-focusing on other activities or related to stimulant treatment.

 - Sleeping too little or too much Your doctor should assess your sleep patterns for some time, not just in the last week.
 With depression, tiredness is unrelated to how much sleep you get night after night.
-Many with ADHD do not sleep enough or sleep too much, but the episodic nature qualifies sleeplessness as a depressive symptom; it occurs without context.
+Many with ADHD do not sleep enough or too much, but the episodic nature qualifies sleeplessness as a depressive symptom; it occurs without context.

 - Physical agitation or slowing Your doctor will ask if you feel agitated or slow, even when engaged in something that interests you.

 - Feelings of worthlessness or inappropriate guilt

 - Recurrent thoughts of death or suicide are always serious clinical matters when someone has thoughts of suicide or a preoccupation with death.
 Depression brings on a mindset that seems rational to take one’s life.

 - In addition to these clinical criteria, your doctor will ask about your family history.
 Both ADHD and major depressive disorder run in families.
 Studies find that depression in individuals with ADHD is often caused by relationship conflicts or social isolation related to ADHD symptoms.

-- Finally, your doctor should assess whether depressive symptoms are caused by, or exacerbated by, a medication you are taking or any side effects of medication.
+- Finally, your doctor should assess whether depressive symptoms are caused by, or exacerbated by, a medication you are taking or any side effects of the medication.
 A physical exam must also rule out thyroid problems or other medical conditions.

 Evaluation Tool for Depression

 - The Beck Depression Inventory or automatic thoughts questionnaire (for adolescents and adults) or children’s depression inventory (for children and adolescents) are quick, reliable surveys that could aid in diagnosing depression.
 The severity and course of a depressive episode may be charted if a patient monitors symptoms daily.

 - The structured clinical interview for DSM-v disorders (SCID-5) (for adults) and diagnostic interview for children and adolescents-revised are reliable instruments that use the DSM-v criteria to assess clinical conditions.